napodan/magichet/README.md

 Well, something like that is INBUILT in this game.
 That was made so one would decide whether he's techie or "highly-spirited".

-However, there are some new things like electricity-driven hospitals.
-Some of BuildCraft features are also introduced.
-Feel free to find which ;)
+However, there are some new things - feel free to find which ;) Some of BuildCraft features are also to be introduced.

 ###II-9 Inventory tools

-Your inventory is multi-paged unlike MC's one.
-You'll even have crafting guide (no need to see wiki for this anymore!) and INBUILT SKIN SELECTION feature!

-Aside from this there are separate pages of your inventory for specialties, backpacks, armor and much more (in time).

-So this game is way more user-friendly and provide anything you might want to discover the awesomeness of MT engine.
+ATM your inventory has unbuilt craft guide.
+In the future there will be bags, skins and more!

 And if you'll use this game inside Freeminer engine, you will have even more MC features like a Z-key-zoom or a speed-based-FOV.
 So, try out Freeminer engine if you lack those.

+###II-10 Mobs

+Some MC-like mobs are avaiilable: chickens, cows, sheeps and pigs.
+There are also MT-only mobs: Oerkki, DungeonMaster, Stone, Sand and Dirt Monsters, Rats, Tree Monster.

+All the above are subject to be shaped and balanced.
+However, you can breed any passive animal right now in a way you'd do it while playing MC - feed them and let them multiply :o

+###II-11 Farming

+Farming is rather inferior ATM.
+Currently there are: wheat, pumpkins, carrots, potatos, strawberries, onions, cotton.
+Melons are the subject to be added, as well as other MC-like crops.

+Fertilizer can be crafted too.